jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 write.pdb(pdb=pdb_max_expr,file=paste(config$structure_function_dir,"/6m0j_b-factor-max-expr.pdb",sep=""), b = pdb_max_expr$atom$b)
 ```

+Does mutational tolerance with respect to binding and/or expression
+differ systematically between positions in the core-RBD versus the RBM
+loops?
+(Hypothesis is: expression is more constrained in the core RBD,
+while binding is more constrained in the RBM)

 ## Distribution of functional effects of mutatioin

 Let’s look at the distribution of single-mutant effects on our two